 Got My Rats Home, Now What?

 MBLU recommends you have a cage setup and awaiting the arrival of your new rats.
 Put the rats in the cage when you get home and let them explore around for an hour or so in their new environment.
 Remember, this is a very scary day for the rats!
 They have left everything they know behind and are moved into a new house in a new environment where they have all new smells, sounds, and sights.
 After about an hour, take out one rat and handle them on your person for about 20min, then put that rat away and take out another rat.
-Handling the rats for about 20-30min at a time with 1-2 hours in cage between handling will get them used to you and you used to them.
+Handling the rats for about 20-30min at a time, with 1-2 hours in cage between handling, will get them used to you and you used to them.
 Be sure to take the rats out multiple times daily!
 The first week MBLU recommends you handle the rats on your person, in your hands, shoulder, chest, etc. This allows for bonding between rat and humans.
 In this time, rats are learning that you are the safe zone.
-If you let them run around the house the first week, they won't know where a safe place is and may run to the deepest darkest place they can find.
+If you let them run around the house the first week, they won't know where a safe place is and will run to the deepest darkest place they can find.
+Sometimes this 'dark safe place' is not a safe place at all!
 Hopefully, after a couple weeks of being handled by you in their new home environment, they will run to you if they are scared.

 As the rats get used to you and their new environment, you can handle them longer and longer.
 After a few months, you can have them out indefinitely as long as they have access to food and water!

 Another Great Source of Rat Information